|

 But it might be worth trying for a few weeks and see if you notice a difference.
 It’s recommended to drink 2 cups a day everyday.
 You might start seeing results after one month, but more likely it can take 2 to 3 to see results.

-P.S. you want to make sure to buy spearmint NOT peppermint tea.
+P.S. you want to make sure to buy spearmint tea NOT peppermint tea.
 Often when you have mint tea, it’s peppermint because it’s stronger in mint flavour but spearmint has all the period tea benefits!

 mint-tea-dry-leaf-and-steeped-tea

-Teas Bad For Your Period: Black Tea
+Teas To Avoid On Your Period: Black Tea

 I’m very disappointed to report that at the top of the list of teas that are bad for your period is black tea.
 Period tea does not include teas that are high in caffeine (like black tea).
 Our periods are not caffeine friendly.
 For years I was under the impression that caffeine was good for our periods, and I’m not exactly sure why.